Gabaldonlab/candidamine-docs/docs/user_guide/mymine.rst

 -------

 The lists tab provides details of all the lists you have made.
 If you have lists that need upgrading, these will be shown first.
-Lists may need upgrading if some of the identifiers have become outdated between InterMine data releases.
+Lists may need upgrading if some of the identifiers have become outdated between CandidaMine data releases.
 To upgrade a list click on the green arrow, this will take you to :ref:`listconfirmationpage`.

 .. image:: ../_images/myminelistupgrade.png